1itvinka/anastasiya.dev/content/blog/books-2021/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/61cTxHI9qiL._SL500_.jpg)

 If you'd like to spend less money on marketing and recruiting — write a book like this! 😉 It was so good to learn more about Twilio, its history, values, and priorities.
 The CEO of Twilio truly understands what makes good developers tick.
-I can highly recommend this book for the founders, CEOs, managers, and anyone who will ever need to embed communications to their systems.
+Part 3 if full of great ideas.
+Highly recommended!

 </section>